Cornelliana: Slope Day

 Slope Day is an annual day of celebration, held on the last full day of classes (usually the first Friday of May).
 Though Slope Day has gone through many reincarnations since its inception in 1901, in recent years focus has shifted to live musical performances open to the Cornell community and a select number of guests.
 Students gather on Libe Slope to enjoy the music and party.
-Recent performers include Ben Folds, Snoop Dogg, Kanye West, The Game, O.A.R., Dilated Peoples, Rusted Root, Fat Joe, TV on the Radio, and T.I.
-Slope Day is often criticized for the excessive drinking that many students participate in before, during, and after the scheduled events.
+Recent performers include Ben Folds, Snoop Dogg, Kanye West, The Game, O.A.R., Dilated Peoples, Rusted Root, Fat Joe, TV on the Radio, T.I., Flo Rida, and A Boogie Wit da Hoodie.
+Slope Day is often criticized for the excessive drinking and drug consumption that many students participate in before, during, and after the scheduled events.

 In recent years, Slope Day has become more regulated, in an effort to stop underage drinking on the Slope.
-In order to regulate it, the Slope itself has been fenced off and entrances have been placed for ID checks.
+In order to regulate drinking, the Slope itself has been fenced off and entrances have been placed for ID checks.
+All who enter must wear a wristband denoting their student status.

+Drinks for those over 21 and food are available for purchase inside the fenced off area.